Richard-Rico/Console-style-auto-typing-HTML/README.md

 ## How to see this project? 🔎

-this project needs to be opened with [@Microsoft Visual Studio Code.](https://code.visualstudio.com/) or any other code editor.
+This project you can opened here [Console style auto typing](https://code.visualstudio.com/)